 9 Tips to Help Employers Avoid Violations of the Fair Labor Standards Act

 Wage and hour law is complex.
-Compliance is challenging, and although a company may have systems and policies in place, a manager or supervisor can put the company at risk for unpaid wages if they are not familiar with all of the requirements of the Fair Labor Standards Act ("FLSA").
+Compliance is challenging, and although a company may have both processes and policies in place, a manager or supervisor can put the company at risk for unpaid wages if they are not familiar with all of the requirements of the Fair Labor Standards Act ("FLSA").
 There can be ambiguity as to what time is compensable.
 For example, when does a work day begin and end?
 Does an employee need to be paid for traveling to work?
 Determining when an employee is "off the clock" is not as straight forward as many employers may think.
 Applying common sense and doing what "seems right" often leads to wage and hour violations.

 Risks of the Digitally Connected Workplace

-In 2015, many workers are digitally connected to their workplace 24/7, which has created enormous potential for wage and hour violations.
+In 2018, many workers are digitally connected to their workplace 24/7, which has created enormous potential for wage and hour violations.
 If an employer requires or allows employees to work, the employee must be paid for all of that time.
 This means that even if the employer did not ask the employee to work, the employer may still be required to compensate the employee, so long as (1) the employer knows or has reason to believe that the employee is continuing to work, and (2) the employer is benefiting from the work being done.
-This is true regardless of where the work is performed.
+This is true regardless of where the work is performed at.

 Suggestions To Reduce Risk